anacarmela/sally-legal-assistant/README.md

 # Sally, Legal Assistant

-A transcription tool to help in conducting preliminary interview with client.
+A transcription tool that aims to help in conducting a preliminary interview with client.
 It is interested to know whether or not there is an actionable case.

 ## Mission